Ashwani-Singh63/Calculator/README.md

 # Calculator
-\n Using HTML, CSS, and Javascript
+ Using HTML, CSS, and Javascript